FloeDesignTechnologies/drupal-project/README.md

 See the `docker-compose` file for details of the configured containers.

-The `composer create-project` command passes ownership of all files to the project that is created.
+The `create-project` command above passes ownership of all files to the project that is created.
 You should create a new git repository, update the README.me and composer.json file, then commit all files not excluded by the .gitignore file.